 In late 1987 the cost of steam treatment (operational) was placed at up to $0.25/m3 SUB for steam and a condensate loss of 30L/m3 SUB – these costs are noticeably higher today.

-In dried-on aspen bark, however, the water acts like a lubricant and decreases barking efficiency.
+In dried-on aspen bark, however, the water acts as a lubricant and decreases barking efficiency.

 CB rotary debarking technology was developed for and applied to initial markets in Asia.
-In its early form it consisted of two rotors intrud-ing into the bottom of a static bin.
+In its early form, it consisted of two rotors intruding into the bottom of a static bin.
 A transfer plate is fitted between the rotors to create a closed space between the rotors.
-Tooling in the form of staggered prominent cut-ters is mounted on the surface of a smooth shaft that sweeps through slots cut into fingerplates stationed on either side of the rotor assembly.
-The rotors are mounted in the bottom of the bin in such a way as to rotate the logs and lift them from one side to the other.
+Tooling in the form of staggered prominent cutters is mounted on the surface of a smooth shaft that sweeps through slots cut into fingerplates stationed on either side of the rotor assembly.
+The rotors are mounted on the bottom of the bin in such a way as to rotate the logs and lift them from one side to the other.
 The entire bin is declined so that the wood eventually migrates to the low end and passes out of the machine.

 Some CB rotary debarkers include a third rotor, or larger diameter rotors, to increase bin width and capacity in a shorter footprint.
 This is a relatively simple principle to embrace: increased bin size with adequate rotor-to-fiber interaction and sufficient consistent stem movement increases capacity.